segmentio/segment-docs/src/connections/destinations/catalog/actions-braze-web/index.md

 ## Benefits of Braze Web-mode (Actions) vs Braze Classic

 Braze Web-mode (Actions) provides the following benefits over the classic Braze destination:
 - **Fewer settings**.
-Data mapping for actions-based destinations happens in during configuration, which eliminates the need for most settings.
+Data mapping for actions-based destinations happens during configuration, which eliminates the need for most settings.
 - **Clearer mapping of data**.
 Actions-based destinations enable you to define the mapping between the data Segment receives from your source, and the data Segment sends to the destination.
 - ...